cdk-patterns/serverless/the-media-live-stream/typescript/README.md

 2 - This CDK stack is just to demonstrate how to create a Serverless broadcast enviroment, so I wrote using a single channel and 2 high definitions.
 If you need to deploy it in production, I suggest that you learn more about AWS MediaLive Services here: https://www.aws.training/LearningLibrary?filters=language%3A1&filters=classification%3A75&tab=view_all
 3 - Don't forget your medialive channel opened, AWS will charge you!
 4 - You can attach a CloudFront to the MediaPackage distribution or set S3 as backup of medialive stream.
 In the future I'll update this stack.
-5 - If you have some doubts about MediaLive Services, feel free to send me a message.
+5 - If you have some doubts about MediaLive Services, feel free to send me a message (https://github.com/leandrodamascena).
 6 - Before destroying this Stack, you must stop your LiveChannel, otherwise CloudFormation will generate an error.

 Let's party! :D